Department of Biological Sciences

 - Ask your professors about part-time jobs.
 Many professors hire student assistants to help with library, field, and laboratory research.
 Not only will you earn some money and experience, but you'll also develop a professional relationship with someone who can give you career advice and write letters of recommendation.

-Few biology departments offer research and field experiences to undergraduates - a strength of our department is our committment to undergraduate research.
-If you want to do research we have several ways you can get involved.
-Look into our Honor's program.
+Few biology departments offer research and field experiences to undergraduates - a strength of our department is our commitment to undergraduate research.
+If you want to do research, we have several ways you can get involved.
+Look into our Honor's program and the RISE Program.
 Talk to an individual faculty member about taking an Independent Study (Biology 477) with her or him.
 Ask a faculty member if you can volunteer.
 Work in the herbarium.

 Faculty diversity and experience